pnp/PnP-Sites-Core/Core/Documentation.md

 Gets or sets whether content types are enabled
 #### Hidden
 Gets or sets whether to hide the list
+#### ForceCheckout
+Gets or sets whether to force checkout of documents in the library
 #### EnableAttachments
 Gets or sets whether attachments are enabled.
 Defaults to true.
 #### EnableFolderCreation